The 20 Best Chili Toppings for Weight Loss

 Ah, chili season is upon us.
 Cooler temps mean two things: more football games and more chili.
 (Okay, it also means we finally need to retire our denim jacket for the season.)
 But many chili toppings can be a serious landmine for your slim-down efforts.
-Read on to find the best toppings for a waistline-friendly bowl (we love #5!) and stir up a giant vat of any of these 20 Healthy Chili Recipes for a nourishing and satisfying cold-weather dinner tonight!
+Read on to find the best chili toppings for a waistline-friendly bowl (we love #5!) and stir up a giant vat of any of these 20 Healthy Chili Recipes for a nourishing and satisfying cold-weather dinner tonight!

 Delicious on just about anything, avocado is a great chili topper.
 "It's like having guacamole on top of your chili!
 Avocados' creamy texture makes it appealing and adds a nice dose of a heart-healthy fat," says Lisa Hayim, registered dietician and founder of The WellNecessities.
 Avocados are also a good source of dietary fiber, vitamin E, potassium, and more.

-Pro Tip: "Squeeze lemon on lime on top of fresh avocado to delay the browning," offer Hayim.
+Pro Tip: "Squeeze lemon on lime on top of fresh avocado to delay the browning," offers Hayim.
 And Rebecca Scritchfield, author of Body Kindness offers a smart idea to speed up ripening: "Place it in a paper bag with an apple; the green skin will turn black and the fruit will begin to soften."
 Speaking of hacks, don't miss these 1-Minute Dinner Hacks That Save Tons of Time.

 More than just a garnish, cilantro adds zest to your chili while being practically calorie-free.
-"Aside from being packed with antioxidants, cilantro also contains potassium, which can help restore normal hydration status and flush bloat to create a water weight loss," say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure.
+"Aside from being packed with antioxidants, cilantro also contains potassium, which can help restore normal hydration status and flush bloat to create water weight loss," say The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins' Veggie Cure.

 Scallions or Shallots

 Pro Tip: Before you reach for the tortilla tips for that crunch you crave, heed this: "Be aware that the extra crunch comes with a cost," Lewis warns.
 "It is often a high amount of sodium and calories!"
 Swapping these carby add-ins for scallions or shallots is your best bet.

 Bring on the brine!
 "The salty flavor of olives pairs deliciously with chili.
 They're also a healthy source of fat and powerful antioxidants," says Hayim.
 Did we mention they taste good in just about any entrée?
 Um, and that they are apparently one of the 15 Pantry Staples That Don't Go Bad for Years?!